Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 $A(\tau) \cdot B(\tau) = C(\tau) + H(\tau) \cdot Z(\tau)$

+As you can see, Groth16 does not use the “knowledge of coefficient” (that requires in the proof two group elements for each polynomial) , but uses the secret field elements $\alpha$, $\beta$ to force $A1$, $B2$ and $C1$ to use the same vector $w$.
+The other two secret field elements $γ$, $δ$ are used to make the public input independent from the other witness components.
+So that is why the verifier can apply the pairing to verify the proof.

-Ok, verification succeeds.
-The prover does have a valid witness $w$.
+Ok, if the verification succeeds, the prover does have a valid witness $w$.

 ## Practice1: Multilication
 In the first example, we start with the simplest `multiplication` case "a * b = c".
 The public input is `c`, and the prover needs to prove to someone else that he know two values `a` and `b`, whose product is c, without revealing the values of a and b.
 You can go to directory `substrate-zk/snarkjs-bellman-adapter` to refer to its readme, complete `Pre-requirements` and `Use the adapter` section, and then come back here.
 I will explain to you what happens in the process and then show you how to verify the proof generated by snarkjs on our substrate-based chain with bellman.